-In the fall of 2016 NPMS staff released the Operator Submission And Validation Environment (OSAVE) tool.
+In the spring of 2025 NPMS staff enhanced the Operator Submission And Validation Environment (OSAVE) tool.
 OSAVE is a one-stop shop for operators to:

-- Review the pipeline data, LNG plant, and breakout tank data currently in the NPMS national layer for the OPID via a web map viewer, - View the NPMS submission history for the OPID, - Update information for the pipeline submission OPID's primary, technical, and public contacts, - Convey a notification of no changes for pipelines, - Mark desired attribute edits and spatial deletions for the OPID's pipelines via a web map viewer in lieu of a traditional submission, - Submit pipeline data to be added to existing data in the NPMS national layer for the OPID in lieu of a traditional data submission, - Submit pipeline data intended to fully replace existing feature(s) in the NPMS national layer for the OPID (traditional data submission), and - Request that all pipelines in the NPMS national layer for the OPID be removed.
+- Review the pipeline data, LNG plant, and breakout tank data currently in the NPMS national layer for the OPID via a web map viewer, - View the NPMS pipeline and/or breakout tank submission history for the OPID, - Update information for the pipeline and/or breakout tank submission OPID's primary, technical, and public contacts (for pipeline only), - Convey a notification of no changes for pipelines and/or breakout tanks, - Mark desired attribute edits and spatial deletions for the OPID's pipelines via a web map viewer in lieu of a traditional submission, - Submit pipeline and/or breakout tank data to be added to existing data in the NPMS national layer for the OPID in lieu of a traditional data submission,

+- Submit pipeline and/or breakout tank data intended to fully replace existing feature(s) in the NPMS national layer for the OPID (traditional data submission), and - Request that all pipelines and/or breakout tanks in the NPMS national layer for the OPID be removed. - Submit LNG plant submission data to the NPMS for the OPID.